Strauss-Kahn in preliminary deal to settle case with maid

 NEW YORK/PARIS Former IMF head Dominique Strauss-Kahn has reached a preliminary agreement to settle a civil lawsuit brought against him by a hotel maid who accused him of sexual assault last year, sources familiar with the case said.

-U.S. and France-based lawyers for Strauss-Kahn, who was once tipped to become French president, on Friday acknowledged a deal was under discussion, but said it had not yet been finalised.
+U.S. and France-based lawyers for Strauss-Kahn, who was once tipped to become French president, on Friday acknowledged a deal was under discussion, but said it had not yet been finalized.

-They also denied as "flatly false" and "fanciful" a report that he agreed on a $6 million (3.7 million pounds) settlement.
+They also denied as "flatly false" and "fanciful" a report that he agreed on a $6 million settlement.

 "The parties have discussed a resolution but there has been no settlement.
 Mr. Strauss-Kahn will continue to defend the charges if no resolution can be reached," Strauss-Kahn's U.S. lawyers, William Taylor and Amit Mehta, said in a statement.